sunsided/FCND-Motion-Planning/README.md

 via a call to `set_home_position()`.
 We can use this information later on in combination with the grid boundaries of the map to accurately position us in any grid cell.

+Local coordinates are then calculated from the current geodetic coordinates (latitude, longitude, altitude; this was a required point according to the project's [rubric](RUBRIC.md)) and compared to the values provided by the `Drone` class in `determine_local_position()`.

 #### Setting the goal position(s)